 C had initially been decentralizing policy to the states, but recently has been toward more federal government control.

-D has been toward more federal government control and influence.
+D has been toward more state and local government control and influence.

 Question #15